Snowton/lost-and-found/README.md

 npm i
 sudo vi .env
 ```
-Get the credentials.
+Get the API credentials.
 It should look something like this:
 ```
 CLIENT_ID=[yeah i'm not telling you this] CLIENT_SECRET=[nope]